Senja-P/About_Me/README.md

 ### Currently looking for a job opportunity
 I am passionate about human behaviour and I am now looking for a role where I can use my problem solving, analytical and visualisation skills  to help colleagues to get accurate, meaningful and easily understandable information and assist business to make good decisions.
 I am particularly interested in those roles which enable me to analyse people’s activities, attitudes, patterns and performances in the field of consumer behaviour or website navigations.

-I’m currently available for both contract and permanent work.
+I’m currently available for both contract and permanent roles.
 I would prefer to work from home 4 days a week, but I am open for full time opportunities and hybrid work arrangements in London and South East England.

 ### Portfolio
 The [case studies](https://github.com/Senja-P) on GitHub and the [presentations](https://public.tableau.com/app/profile/senja.p8569#!/) on Tableau.